Rashi's daughters: Legends

 There are a couple of legends about Rashi's daughters, all suggesting that they possessed unusual piety and scholarship.

 The best-known states that they were learned in Torah and Talmud at a time when women were forbidden to study Talmud.
 A responsum of Rashi apparently notes that he is too weak to write and therefore is dictating to his daughter, but this is the result of copyist error, and in fact the responsum says that he was dictating to his grandson, Rashbam.
 Another version exists in which Rashbam is given explicitly as its author.
 In a separate responsum from the same period, Rashi dictates to "one of my brothers".

 While there is no evidence that Rashi's daughters themselves wore tefillin, it is known that some women in 11th, 12th and 13th centuries France and Germany did and that Rashi's grandson Rabbenu Tam ruled a woman performing any mitzvah that she is not obligated to, including tefillin, must make the appropriate blessing.

+In popular culture

+Maggie Anton wrote a trilogy of novels about Rashi's daughters, with each book named after one.